12 Clever Back to School Hacks Using Dollar Tree Items

-Dollar Tree has A LOT of great items for decorating school lockers: mirrors, dry-erase boards, glam fur (locker carpet), washi tape for decorating, picture frames, colorful pencil cups, magnets, double-sided signs, and MORE!
+Dollar Tree has A LOT of great items for decorating school lockers: mirrors, dry-erase boards, and chalkboards are just a handful of items they have online, but in-store you may be able to score glam fur (locker carpet), washi tape for decorating, picture frames, colorful pencil cups, magnets, double-sided signs, and MORE!

 8. Make a mini first aid kit.

 Make a mini survival kit with a plastic container or sunglasses case for your child’s backpack.
 Fill with band-aids, facial tissue, wet wipes, feminine products (if applicable), hair ties, and emergency contact information.

 Get your child’s clothes ready for each day of the week!
 Grab five colorful bins and a bag of zip ties at Dollar Tree – $7.50 total.
 Use a couple of zip ties to hold them together, and tie them to your closet rod using zip ties for an inexpensive way to plan outfits for the week!

 Another way to use these bins is to place them on the floor of your child’s closet and write the day of the week with a dry erase (non-permanent) or permanent marker.
 Your kids can grab their clothes out of the bins without any fuss!

 And since Dollar Tree sells a TON of awesome, colorful storage bins, you can even choose a different color for every day of the week! 🙂

 10. Make math practice more hands-on.

 Grab a vegetable tray and a bag of stones/rocks, as well as flashcards.
 Place all of the stones in the middle of the tray and the cards in the outer compartments.
 Then have your child place the correct amount of stones in the correct spot to answer the math question on each flashcard.
 If you’re looking for a fun way to teach fractions, check out this “Fractions of a Whole” Game!